jcgertig/rn-router/README.md

 React Native routing system based on react router

 # Change Log:
+- _2.5.1_ : Fix for route with no component.

 - _2.5.0_ : Allow to pass props from router in routeProps params.